debops/debops/docs/ansible/roles/debops.mariadb_server/getting-started.rst

 ----------------------------

 ``debops.mariadb_server`` is not meant to be used to manage databases and user accounts.
-You should use debops.mariadb_ role instead, which was designed specifically for this purpose.
+You should use :ref:`debops.mariadb` role instead, which was designed specifically for this purpose.